 • Available in English (paper or ebook)

-• Standalone or first in a series
+• Standalone/can be read on it’s own, or first in a series

 • Rich in atmosphere, character, or setting